jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 Before diving into the solution, let's quickly understand what makes Durable Objects special.

 **Durable Objects** are Cloudflare’s stateful serverless solution.
-They let you store and manage data **right next to your compute**, unlike traditional serverless functions which are stateless and ephemeral.
+They let you store and manage data **right next to your compute**, unlike traditional serverless functions which are stateless and ephemeral(Brief).

 Durable Objects give you a single, consistent instance of your data anywhere in the world.
 Your state is persistent, surviving between requests, and you can even keep long-lived connections like WebSockets open.
 Cloudflare automatically moves your objects closer to where they’re being used, and you never have to worry about eventual consistency, reads always reflect the latest writes.